-Candidates offering only one language for Finals (except French or German) will usually take Linguistics as their 'second subject' at the Prelims level.
-The course is described below.
+For Modern Languages (ML), candidates offering only one language for Finals (except French, German and Russian ab-initio) will usually take Linguistics as their ‘second subject’ at the Prelims level.

 Candidates will be expected to be familiar with the development of contemporary linguistic theory, both synchronic and historical, and be able to discuss problems and issues in areas including semantics, pragmatics, sociolinguistics, psycholinguistics, language acquisition and language change.